MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-tickets-connector.md

 ### Step 4.2: ServiceNow OAuth
 <br/>
 <details>
-   <summary>[Click to expand] To use ServiceNow OAuth for authentication, follow these steps.</summary>
+   <summary>[Select to expand] To use ServiceNow OAuth for authentication, follow these steps.</summary>
    <br/>

    A ServiceNow admin needs to provision an endpoint in your ServiceNow instance, so that the ServiceNow Knowledge Copilot connector can access it.
 To learn more, see [Create an endpoint for clients to access the instance](https://docs.servicenow.com/bundle/xanadu-platform-security/page/administer/security/task/t_CreateEndpointforExternalClients.html) in the ServiceNow documentation.